LucaGzmr/Python_projects/README.md

 # Python_projects
-Here i will apply what i have learned in Python to small or larger projects.
+Here I will apply what I have learned in Python to small or larger projects.